A chance for romance?

 She was sitting at the end, not engaging in the conversation with her small group of friends.
 In fact, she was staring off at something.
 Xander followed her eyes to see what was of interest.
 Apparently nothing.
 There was a wall with no artwork or anything particularly interesting about it.
 He chuckled.
 She’s daydreaming.

-Oh my goodness, why did I agree to come out tonight, she thought.
+Oh my goodness, why did I agree to come out tonight? she thought.
 This is dreadfully boring.
 How can they talk so much about . . . nothing?
-Then her face went straight.
+Her face went straight.
 Shit, did I fill Oscar’s water dish?

 Clara’s peripheral vision picked up some movement.
 A man was approaching.
-He was arguably quite handsome, and at first glance seemed about her age.
+He was quite handsome, and at first glance, he seemed about her age.
 No, a little older.
 He didn’t look like a server, which was worrying.
 Probably one of Sandra’s friends, she hoped.
-Oh lord, he’s looking at me.
+Oh, Lord, he’s looking at me.
 Dammit, dammit, dammit!
 Her eyes started blinking rapidly.

-Lily was a character; a facade, with a terribly nasal voice, was slow speaking, and intentionally loud.
+Lily was a character; she had a terribly nasal voice, was slow-speaking, and was intentionally loud.
 She was a defensive mechanism Clara used in such times to deter would-be predators and other lower lifeforms.

 “Hello.
 Mind if I sit?”
 Xander managed, quietly, and somewhat shakily.

 “Haa,” Clara, or rather Lily, said, immediately turning heads and attracting eyes while magically silencing several tables in the vicinity.
 “Wha show.
 Siddown.”
-Her mouth unconsciously forming into a belittling smirk.
+Her mouth unconsciously formed into a belittling smirk.

 Xander stopped dead.
 He blinked a few times.
 Uh oh, he thought.
 Maybe this wasn’t such a good idea.
 But she’s so beautiful!
 He could feel the attention of the whole room upon him.